chrisBrookes93/Slack-Merge-Request-Bot/README.md

 ```

 ## Executing on a schedule
-You can get this bot to run on a schedule by setting up a [Slack Workflow](https://slack.com/intl/en-gb/help/articles/360035692513-Guide-to-Workflow-Builder).
+You can get this bot to run on a schedule by setting up a Slack Workflow.

-Under the Slack Workspace settings, find `Workflow Builder`.

-Click `Create` and then follow the steps:
-- Give the workflow a descriptive name and then click `Next`.
-- Select `Scheduled date & time`.
-Choose an appropriate daily time to trigger the workflow.
-Click `Next`.
-- Click `Add Step` and then select the `List Active Merge Requests` action from the list.
-- Select the Slack channel you wish this workflow to apply to and then click `Save`
-- Click `Publish` to finalise and activate the workflow.
+See the guide written [here](https://slack.com/intl/en-gb/help/articles/17542172840595-Build-a-workflow--Create-a-workflow-in-Slack).
+The Step will appear under the last option in the list called `Custom` under `GitLab MR Bot`.

 ## Example View
 ![Screenshot of the bot output](screenshot.PNG "Screenshot of the bot output")